open-telemetry/opentelemetry-specification/specification/metrics/api.md

 The API MAY provide support for registration of a single callback having multiple asynchronous instruments, where idiomatic.
-The implementation is REQUIRED to maintain a mapping from every regsitered callback to the associated instrument(s).
+The implementation is REQUIRED to maintain a mapping from every registered callback to the associated instrument(s).

 The implementation MUST provide a way to unregister callbacks